Abungo/HyperOS-BL-Unlock-Permission/README.md

 ### Prerequisites
 - **AndroidIDE** installed on your Android device.
 - **Git** configured with your name and email.
-- An empty folder or existing Git repository.

 ### Installation
 1. Clone this repository: